Ironfist69/AD-Management-Home-Lab/README.md

-Now we'll move on to next step for creating a client machine...
+Now we'll move on to the next step for creating client machine

 ## Setting up the Windows Enterprise LTSC (Client) Virtual Environment: